-Speak to friends, family, or people in your support group about their experiences, what therapists they have seen and what there experiences have been like.
+Speak to friends, family, or people in your support group about their experiences, what therapists they have seen, and what their experiences have been like.
 If someone facing similar issues to you has had good experiences with a particular therapist, get in touch with him or her.
 Even if that particular therapist is unable to meet with you, you can receive a list of referrals that could lead to someone helpful.
-In addition, rehabs and institutions, social workers, and clinical directors should have relationships with qualified therapists in the area, and can help you determine who might be a good fit for you.
+In addition, rehabs and institutions, social workers, and clinical directors should have relationships with qualified therapists in the area and can help you determine who might be a good fit for you.

 You can also do your own research to find someone.
 If you have health insurance, you can use that site to find providers covered by your plan, and that can be a good starting point to at least know people you can get in touch with.
-In the U.S. and Canada, the Psychologist Today Therapist Finder can let you know about therapists in your area, who provide a basic description of their work and philosophies.
+In the U.S. and Canada, the Therapist Finder can let you know about therapists in your area, who provide a basic description of their work and philosophies.

 Once you have found several therapists, you can arrange to talk with them over the phone.
 Ask any questions you have, and mention the specific challenges you are facing and gauge their level of experience dealing with related issues.
 You want someone who is able to listen to you and express concern without judgment, and someone who can make you feel comfortable being as open and honest as possible.